IgnazioSotgiu/trivia-quiz/README.md

 I have chosen Roboto font for the whole website.
 ### Colour Palette:

-As the owner wants the user to spend time playing in our website one of the features decided to implement was a Dark/Light mode switch changing colour theme depending of the user colour preference.
+As the owner wants the user to spend time playing on our website one of the features decided to implement was a Dark/Light mode switch changing color theme depending on the user color preference.
 Colour palette images were taken with [coolors](https://coolors.co/).

 ### Dark Theme: